All Episodes

 I mean, not everybody can get a job at ABC, CBS.

-If you're gonna love Obama, why do you love Obama?
+If you're going to love Obama, why do you love Obama?

-You gotta love Obama because he's trying to wipe out conservatives.
+You got to love Obama because he's trying to wipe out conservatives.

-You gotta love Obama if you love Obama because he's trying to eliminate Republicans.
+You got to love Obama if you love Obama because he's trying to eliminate Republicans.

-You've gotta you if you're not gonna get upset at Obama using the IRS on the Tea Party, then you gotta agree that the Tea Party's gotta go.
+You've got to, if you're not going to get upset at Obama using the IRS on the Tea Party, then you got to agree that the Tea Party's got to go.

 Look at the way he's won elections.

-He doesn't beat people, he gets them thrown out of the race.
+He gets them thrown out of the race.

-He gets, in the case of one uh Senate opponent, got divorce records, sealed divorce records released that detailed a guy and his wife going to sex clubs in Paris or some such thing.
+He gets, in the case of one Senate opponent, got divorce records, CEO divorce records released that detailed a guy and his wife going to sex clubs in Paris or some such thing.

-They quit the race, and then Republicans Edison Alan Keyes in there as a placeholder.
+They quit the race, and Republicans had to send Alan Keys in there as a placeholder.

 That's how Obama does it.